By Jessica Kelmon

 Armed with phonetic awareness and more refined storytelling skills, third graders should use what they know about spelling patterns to spell new words as accurately as possible.
 And when they don’t know?
 Time to check the dictionary!

 But this year’s not just about spelling.
 Third graders should use increasingly precise words.
-This means honing word-sense skills like using root words to decipher an unfamiliar word (e.g. knowing that addition is the root of additional), understanding the difference between literal and nonliteral meanings (e.g. take steps), choosing among synonyms for the right word (e.g. knew, believed, suspected, heard, wondered), and using words to signal timing (e.g. after, then, later).
-With all this focus on word nuance, your child should have a thesaurus handy.
+This means honing word-sense skills like understanding root words (e.g. knowing that add is the root of addition and additional), choosing among synonyms for the right word (e.g. knew, believed, suspected, heard, wondered), and using words to signal timing (e.g. after, then, later).
+With all this focus on word nuance, your child may need a thesaurus handy.
 When making their final edits, third graders should capitalize words in titles, use commas and quotation marks for quotes and their characters’ dialogues, and add apostrophes to form possessives.
-They’ll also take the next step in letter-writing: mastering the fine art of addressing letters (e.g. 1461 Chestnut St., Apt.
+They’ll also take the next step in writing letters: mastering the fine art of addressing envelopes (e.g. 1461 Chestnut St., Apt.
 303, Gloucester, MA).

 Under the Common Core Standards, when the research is done — and the planning, writing, revisions, and edits are complete — the final step for some of your third grader’s writing is to publish the work.
-The format is open — printing or electronic publishing on a blog, website, or even an app — but the standards clearly state that your third grader should have some keyboarding skills.
+The format is open — printing or electronic publishing on a blog, website, or even an app — but the standards clearly state that your third grader should have some keyboarding skills by the end of the year.
 It’s a new level of independence and tech savvy-ness.
 And while adults should be there to help out, your child should become comfortable taking the lead.

 Despite what you may have heard, the Common Core Standards didn’t do away with handwriting — but neither did they spell out specific benchmarks.
 Nevertheless, your child still needs to know how to write legibly — and that means penmanship matters.
 Traditionally, third grade is when students learn cursive, so it’s a great idea to ask the teacher whether or not they’ll be learning cursive in class.
 If not — and if it's a skill you want your child to have — then you may want to work on this craft with your child at home.
 One thing the standards spell out quite clearly for third graders?
 Learning some keyboarding skills so they can help produce and publish their work.
 Though the teacher can and should still lead this process, this year your child should be able to do some typing, too.